SummerRainET2008/TopSpin/README.md

 A typical `net_name` is `en0`, `eth0`.

 ### As I do not need distributed training in foreseeable future, do I need TopSpin?
-The distributed training is not our selling points.
-Ours is a training framework for DL models, which integrates many proven effective techiniques in trainig.
+The distributed training is not our selling point. `TopSpin` is a training framework for DL models, which integrates many proven effective techniques in training.
 Meantime, it supports multiple-GPU and distributed training.

 ### Is **model debugging** in TopSpin more complicated than in a naive single GPU training script?

 No any difference.
-Acutally, TopSpin, in the debugging mode, provides many convenience behind your back, such as setting all potential multi-thread running as single-thread running, and setting GPU number to ONE, ignoring your preset number.
+Actually, TopSpin, in the debugging mode, provides many convenience behind your back, such as setting all potential multi-thread running as single-thread running, and setting GPU number to ONE, ignoring your preset number.

 ### In order to speedup the data loading, could I save a copy of the data in each server, and how to set TopSpin?